acq4/acq4/documentation/source/userGuide/devices/ScannerDevice.rst

 Calibration
 +++++++++++

 The primary function of the Scanner device is to allow the user to select the a laser spot position relative to camera coordinates.
 The scanner device, therefore, must know the corresponding transformation.
-This is achieved through a simple, automatic calibration routine:
+This is achieved through an automatic calibration routine:

 #.
 The pre-stored camera configuration is loaded
 #.
 The camera begins recording at a high frame rate (30-100fps)